 No matter who the general contractor is on the construction project, you should approach each project with a certain level of caution: There’s no telling what challenges you may face in terms of payment down the road.

+Subcontractors have the legal right to get paid, but they often have to take steps to protect those rights.
 Incorporating these best practices can greatly increase your chances of getting paid on time, and leaves you with recovery options in the event of non-payment.

 1. Always send a preliminary notice.

 Sending a preliminary notice on every project is a great practice, whether the project requires one or not.
 For one, they improve communication on the project by letting everyone know who you are and what you’re doing.

 Furthermore, sending a notice is a requirement to preserve your lien rights in most states.
 Failure to send a preliminary notice could strip you of your lien rights and severely limit your options for recovery if you don’t get paid.